CodeKimMe/CodeKimMe.github.io/_posts/2022-1-13-C++-move-constructor.md

 };
 ```

 String class has a pointer to the actual string and a size as member variables.
-For the sake of simplicity, I omitted a lot of functionality the std::string has.
+For the sake of simplicity, I omitted a lot of functionalities the std::string has.

 Here's what I want to achieve.
 ```cpp